brotatotes/bht-automation/bht gen 3/Galatians/Chapter 1/Galatians 1 19 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 00:41:28
+- Timestamp: 12-19-2023 01:10:40
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.7"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 68
+- BHT Word Count: 83
-- BHT Commentary Usage: 40.0%
+- BHT Commentary Usage: 48.15%
-- BHT Quality Score: 2.5216067287875994
+- BHT Quality Score: 2.8471465264961964
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (50):
+- ChatGPT injected words (54):
-	['and', 'apostles', 'apostolic', 'authority', 'became', 'being', 'brother', 'claims', 'despite', 'distinction', 'during', 'either', 'emphasizes', 'encountered', 'equality', 'evident', 'explanations', 'he', 'held', 'his', 'independence', 'james', 'jerusalem', 'joseph', 'judaizers', 'lord', 'mary', 'not', 'of', 'one', 'or', 'paul', 'prominence', 'refuting', 'regarding', 'relation', 's', 'son', 'step', 'suggesting', 'the', 'their', 'this', 'to', 'twelve', 'vary', 'visit', 'was', 'where', 'with']
+	['a', 'against', 'an', 'and', 'apostle', 'apostles', 'are', 'as', 'attacks', 'attributed', 'authors', 'be', 'both', 'brother', 'brothers', 'called', 'confused', 'during', 'epistles', 'equality', 'he', 'highlights', 'his', 'is', 'it', 'james', 'joseph', 'judaizers', 'jude', 'likely', 'lord', 'mary', 'mentioning', 'never', 'not', 'of', 'one', 'only', 'paul', 'probably', 's', 'saw', 'should', 'son', 'sons', 'that', 'the', 'them', 'to', 'twelve', 'visit', 'was', 'with', 'zebedee']
-- ChatGPT injected words (significant words only) (30):
+- ChatGPT injected words (significant words only) (28):
-	['apostles', 'apostolic', 'authority', 'brother', 'claims', 'despite', 'distinction', 'emphasizes', 'encountered', 'equality', 'evident', 'explanations', 'held', 'independence', 'james', 'jerusalem', 'joseph', 'judaizers', 'lord', 'mary', 'paul', 'prominence', 'refuting', 'relation', 's', 'son', 'step', 'suggesting', 'vary', 'visit']
+	['apostle', 'apostles', 'attacks', 'attributed', 'authors', 'brother', 'brothers', 'called', 'confused', 'epistles', 'equality', 'highlights', 'james', 'joseph', 'judaizers', 'jude', 'likely', 'lord', 'mary', 'mentioning', 'paul', 'probably', 's', 'saw', 'son', 'sons', 'visit', 'zebedee']

 ### Logs
-- Attempt 1 BHT: James, the Lord's brother, mentioned in Galatians 1:19, was not one of the Twelve Apostles, but he was an apostle in the broader sense, enjoying apostolic authority due to his close relationship and position with the Lord.
-He was the only prominent person Paul saw during his visit to Jerusalem, indicating his significance.
-While some argue that James was a son of Joseph and Mary, others propose that he was a step-brother or a younger son of Joseph and Mary.
-He should not be confused with James, the son of Zebedee.
-The distinction between James and the Twelve Apostles is crucial in understanding Paul's assertion of his independence and equality with them.
+- Attempt 1 BHT: James, the Lord's brother mentioned in Galatians 1:19, was one of the Twelve and the only apostle besides Peter that Paul saw at his visit.
+He is not to be confused with James, the son of Zebedee.
+James was likely a son of Joseph and Mary, which is supported by the fact that his brothers are never called sons of Joseph.
+It is probable that James and Jude, both apostles, are also the writers of the Epistles attributed to them.
+Paul's mention of James as an apostle shows his independence and equality with the Twelve in response to attacks from the Judaizers.
+The rest of the twelve were probably away preaching at the time of Paul's visit.
-- 🔄 Galatians 1:19 (attempt 1, 114 words, 41.79% quotes quality score: 2.6416945430084784, V2 normalized quality score: 79.18, commentator tiers 1-3: 31.13%, 35.56%, 33.31%)
+- 🔄 Galatians 1:19 (attempt 1, 119 words, 43.66% quotes quality score: 2.757237931269845, V2 normalized quality score: 83.02, commentator tiers 1-3: 33.65%, 33.66%, 32.69%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: James, the Lord's brother, referred to in the mentioned verse, was not one of the Twelve Apostles but held apostolic authority due to his significant relationship with the Lord.
-Paul's visit to Jerusalem revealed James's prominence as the only notable figure he encountered.
-The commentators discuss James's familial ties to Joseph and Mary, suggesting he was either their son or step-brother.
-This distinction clarifies Paul's emphasis on his equality and independence from the Twelve Apostles, countering the attacks of the Judaizers.
+- Attempt 2 BHT: James, the Lord's brother mentioned in the passage, was one of the Twelve apostles and the only one Paul saw at his visit.
+It is likely that James was a son of Joseph and Mary, and not to be confused with James the son of Zebedee.
+The fact that his brothers are never called sons of Joseph supports this.
+Furthermore, it is probable that James and Jude, the apostles, are also the authors of the Epistles attributed to them.
-- 🔄 Galatians 1:19 (attempt 2, 87 words, 36.67% quotes quality score: 2.4228864195209603, V2 normalized quality score: 71.9, commentator tiers 1-3: 31.75%, 34.82%, 33.43%)
+- 🔄 Galatians 1:19 (attempt 2, 80 words, 46.0% quotes quality score: 2.863204468780209, V2 normalized quality score: 86.54, commentator tiers 1-3: 32.22%, 34.02%, 33.75%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- 'PASSAGE' FOUND IN BHT!
+- Attempt 3 BHT: James, the Lord's brother mentioned, was one of the Twelve apostles.
+Paul saw James, along with Peter, during his visit.
+It is likely that James, as the 'brother of the Lord,' was a son of Joseph and Mary.
+This distinguishes him from James the son of Zebedee.
+The fact that James' brothers are never referred to as 'sons of Joseph' supports this distinction.
+Additionally, James and Jude, the apostles, are likely the authors of the Epistles attributed to them.
+Paul's mention of James as an apostle emphasizes his equality with the Twelve amidst attacks from the Judaizers.
+- 🔄 Galatians 1:19 (attempt 3, 99 words, 40.35% quotes quality score: 2.779396582740638, V2 normalized quality score: 83.75, commentator tiers 1-3: 32.94%, 33.9%, 33.17%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 3 BHT: James, the Lord's brother, was not one of the Twelve Apostles.
-However, he held apostolic authority due to his close relationship with the Lord.
-Paul encountered James during his visit to Jerusalem, highlighting his prominence.
-The explanations differ regarding James's familial ties to Joseph and Mary, suggesting he was either their son or step-brother.
-The distinction between James and the Twelve Apostles emphasizes Paul's equality and independence in response to the attacks of the Judaizers.
+- Attempt 4 BHT: James, the Lord's brother, was one of the Twelve apostles and the only one Paul saw during his visit.
+This distinguishes him from James, the son of Zebedee.
+It is likely that James was a son of Joseph and Mary.
+The fact that his brothers are never called sons of Joseph supports this.
+James and Jude, the apostles, are probably the authors of the Epistles attributed to them.
+Paul's mention of James as an apostle demonstrates his equality with the Twelve against the Judaizers' attacks.
-- 🔄 Galatians 1:19 (attempt 3, 79 words, 38.46% quotes quality score: 2.42693925574794, V2 normalized quality score: 72.04, commentator tiers 1-3: 32.4%, 33.72%, 33.89%)
+- 🔄 Galatians 1:19 (attempt 4, 87 words, 44.44% quotes quality score: 2.746390462466831, V2 normalized quality score: 82.66, commentator tiers 1-3: 32.93%, 33.86%, 33.21%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: James, the Lord's brother, was a significant figure among the early Christians, although he was not one of the Twelve Apostles.
-Paul mentions seeing James during his visit to Jerusalem, indicating his prominence.
-The commentators propose different explanations for James's relationship to Joseph and Mary, suggesting he was either their son or step-brother.
-This distinction is crucial in understanding Paul's assertion of his equality with the Twelve Apostles and his independence from them, a response to the criticisms of the Judaizers.
+- Attempt 5 BHT: James, the Lord's brother, was one of the Twelve apostles and the only one Paul saw during his visit.
+It is likely that James was a son of Joseph and Mary, as his brothers are never called sons of Joseph.
+He should not be confused with James, the son of Zebedee.
+James and Jude, both apostles, are probably the authors of the Epistles attributed to them.
+Paul mentioning James as an apostle highlights his equality with the Twelve against the Judaizers' attacks.
-- 🔄 Galatians 1:19 (attempt 4, 85 words, 40.68% quotes quality score: 2.50377126337301, V2 normalized quality score: 74.59, commentator tiers 1-3: 31.83%, 34.73%, 33.44%)
+- 🔄 Galatians 1:19 (attempt 5, 83 words, 48.15% quotes quality score: 2.8471465264961964, V2 normalized quality score: 86.01, commentator tiers 1-3: 33.48%, 33.49%, 33.04%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
-- Attempt 5 BHT: James, the Lord's brother, held apostolic authority despite not being one of the Twelve Apostles.
-Paul encountered James during his visit to Jerusalem, where James's prominence became evident.
-The explanations vary regarding James's relation to Joseph and Mary, suggesting he was either their son or step-brother.
-This distinction emphasizes Paul's independence and equality with the Twelve Apostles, refuting the claims of the Judaizers.
-- 🔄 Galatians 1:19 (attempt 5, 68 words, 40.0% quotes quality score: 2.5216067287875994, V2 normalized quality score: 75.18, commentator tiers 1-3: 31.86%, 34.61%, 33.53%)
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Galatians 1:19 bht prompt v0.7 (68 words, 40.0% quotes)
+- ✅ Galatians 1:19 bht prompt v0.7 (83 words, 48.15% quotes)
-- quality score: 2.5216067287875994, V2 normalized quality score: 75.18, commentator tiers 1-3: 31.86%, 34.61%, 33.53%)
+- quality score: 2.8471465264961964, V2 normalized quality score: 86.01, commentator tiers 1-3: 33.48%, 33.49%, 33.04%)